jermbo/BackToBasics/README.md

 #### toFixed

 **.toFixed()** formats a number to a desired decimal length.
-This method requires the number of decimals places you want as its only argument.
+This method requires the desired decimal length as its only argument.

 ```JavaScript
 const price = 23;